sepesi/skills-github-pages/_posts/2025-10-18-Improving-Scientific-Integrity.md

 ## 2.5 Smartphones
 The currently popular form of the smartphone with a large touchscreen display was introduced in 2007.
 Today's smartphones are powerful mobile computing devices with built-in cameras, built-in GPS navigation, and a growing list of artificial intelligence capabilities.

-## 2.6 "Private Space" for encrypted data on smartphone
+## 2.6 "Private Space" encrypted data on smartphone

 ## 2.7 Artificial intelligence